>

 return l[left]

-# Retrieve the index of the pivot by paritioning the list into elements
+# Retrieve the index of the pivot by partitioning the list into elements

 # less than and greater than or equal to the pivot.